dy/piezo/docs/r&d.md

       -> can be used as `tsd(i) = (i < 10 ? (log('lower'); 10).; i)`
     + the most laconic version
   4. webassembly doesn't use continue, just `^` for break.

+  ?
+If `?.` is return from function, then how to break (early return) current scope?
+  ?
+If `?..` is early return current scope, then how to break loop?
+    * we can avoid return generally and only bail out from current scope.

 ### [x] ?
 Can we use something else but . for export? → ~~let's try `a.` as global export operator~~ -> last members are exported by default, `.` indicates end of program.